A week of toil under the hot sun of Saudi Arabia is behind MB and he has arrived in Dubai for the weekend. Al hamd’allah. Hope all well your end.

 Senath’s tuktuk on left, tea shop up the steps, and viewing tower just behind at the top.
 View not great from the tower as obstructed somewhat by the trees

 Which brings MB to the reason he landed in Hapatule in the first place.
-It is the closest town/train station to ‘Lipton’s Seat‘ which MB featured few weeks back in his blog.
+It is the closest town/train station to ‘Lipton’s Seat‘ which MB featured a few weeks back in his blog.
 Lipton’s Seat sits on top of the highest point in what was originally the tea plantation owned by Sir Thomas Lipton of the famous tea family name.
-MB had read about Lipton’s Seat when he was on TripAdviser day or two before he departed Dubai and came across it in some comments by travelers.
-Had not previously ever heard of it.
-And then decided would be the main destination of the trip.
+MB had read about Lipton’s Seat when he was on TripAdviser a day or two before he departed Dubai and came across it in some comments by travelers.
+He had not previously ever heard of it.
+And then, through Colombo train station circumstances (the subject matter of another post), decided it would be the main destination of the trip.

 The clouds descend into the valleys in the evening sunset